NSA Spying FAQ

 The new AT&T Inc. constitutes the largest telecommunications provider in the United States and one of the largest in the world.
 AT&T Inc. is the largest U.S. provider of both local and long distance services, serving millions of customers nationwide.
 AT&T Inc.'s international voice service carries more than 18 billion minutes per year, reaching 240 countries, linking 400 carriers and offering remote access via 19,500 points of presence in 149 countries around the globe.
 A point of presence is a facility where a long-distance carrier connects to a local telephone network.

-Why are the first and fourth amendments at issue for AT&T?
+Why were the First and Fourth Amendments at issue for AT&T?

-Because AT&T is acting as the government's agent in the government's violation of the Bill of Rights.
-Accordingly, the lawsuit makes Constitutional claims in addition to alleging that AT&T violated the wiretap and telecommunications laws.
+The First and Fourth Amendments were at issue because AT&T acted as the government's agent in the government's violation of the Bill of Rights.
+Accordingly, the lawsuit made Constitutional claims in addition to alleging that AT&T violated the wiretap and telecommunications laws.

 What about telecom immunity?